VeriFactu Guide

 List Tax Reports

-In order to list the tax reports that we already have on our system, you have to use the GET verb calling the list tax reports endpoint.
+To list your tax reports use the GET verb in list tax reports endpoint.

 Equivalence between B2Brouter internal tax report fields and VeriFactu XML nodes